 Online information sessions for students who have received an offer

-AUC organises two days (also optional) where accepted students can visit campus and meet other students starting in their year.
-These days are typically organised in May and include a programme for students to meet the AUC community and fellow members of their incoming class.
-They'll be able to visit the campus, speak with academic staff members, chat with current AUC students, tour the student residences and ask any final questions they may have before starting their studies at AUC.
+AUC organises two days (also optional) where students who have accepted their offer can visit campus and meet other students starting in their year.
+These days are typically organised in May.
+Participants can visit the campus, speak with academic staff members, chat with current AUC students, tour the student residences and ask any final questions they may have before starting their studies at AUC.

 Parallel to the consideration of individual students on their performance and profile, the Admissions Committee also pays attention to the composition of a socially coherent yet diverse cohort of students.
 Consequently, AUC seeks to establish an academic community that reflects the social, cultural and economic diversity of our world and encourages intercultural learning through ongoing dialogues between people with a variety of experiences and world views.